hitsave/interview-transcripts/2023/Artemio Urbina/interview-with-artemio-urbina.md

 I do have it now, but I've not published it.

 01:19:51.520 --> 01:19:54.520
-Neo Geo, this version of the suite, does have MD4A.
+Neo Geo, this version of the suite, does have MD Fourier.

 01:19:54.520 --> 01:19:57.520
-Every version of the suite includes MD4A.
+Every version of the suite includes MD Fourier.

 01:19:57.520 --> 01:20:05.520
 Yeah, so we have it for MBS, AES, Neo Geo CD, X68000, and the Irem M92 arcade PCB.